miracle-star1/Nurse_Assistant/README.md

 Enter the minute for the medication:
 30
 Reminder set for Mercy Miracle at 14:30.
-Time to give medication to John Doe!
+Time to give medication to Mercy Miracle!
 ```

 ## Limitations